 Tired of doing the same thing over and over again in Lightroom?
 You can make your day easier by creating your own Lightroom preset.
 This allows you to make multiple corrections to your photo with a single click.

 What are Lightroom Presets?

 Lightroom Presets are sets of predefined settings that you can apply to your photo.
 You can get presets for toning a photo in a special mood, apply black and white effects or making your photo look old.
-However, you can also use this feature to make you own post processing workflow a lot easier.
+However, you can also use this feature to make your own post-processing workflow a lot easier.

 How To Save Time By Using Your Own Lightroom Preset?